 - Payment by credit card via phone or Internet

 - Payment by Online Payment Agreement (OPA)

-If you apply for the installment agreement using IRS Online Payment Agreement Application and request the payments to be direct debited from your bank account, the user fee is $31.
-If you request an installment agreement via phone or by mail you may be charged $149 to set it up.
+If you apply for the installment agreement using IRS Online Payment Agreement Application and request the payments to be directly debited from your bank account, the user fee is $31.
+If you request an installment agreement via phone or by mail set up an installment agreement with payments made via non-direct debit, you may be charged $149 to set it up.
 The online request is the best route right now as you may experience delays trying to request an installment plan by mail or via the phone.
 If you are applying to restructure or reinstate an existing installment agreement online, the fee is $10.